cybr/vim-arduino-arturo/README.md

 [Arturo][arturo] must be installed on your computer for this plugin to work.

 ## Usage
-Vim Arduino Ino can be run using the following keys:
+Vim Arduino Arturo can be run using the following keys:

 `<Leader>ac` - Compile the current sketch.